His name was Joe….

 That structure was significant for different reasons.
 Despite the variety of reasons, Joe knew that it once housed his mother, three siblings and young Joe before they all ventured north toward Boston.

 Massachusetts was the next state that his mother envisioned a new focus upon.
+She began to daydream about a life in Massachusetts.

 She had heard about the prominent brick veneer of Harvard University, the clean streets of Boston and she knew that Universities were splayed about all through the ‘smart state’, as Massachusetts was referred to by her friend Joy.
 She hoped her children would benefit immensely from this relocation as a culture of aspiring young people had the capacity to inspire her offspring to “reach & pursue college degrees,” she once explained to young Joe.
 Massachusetts would bring a better life, one full of aspiring academics; she daydreamed, hoped and thought to herself.
 She even prayed at night as the lights went dim around the house.
 She prayed that this move would work out to open new doors for her children.